Hermes: Efficient Global Homomorphic Aggregation over Mutable Packed Ciphertexts: Full Proofs

-\paragraph{Lemma 1.} Let $\mathcal{C}$ be the set of ciphertexts generated and manipulated by Hermes.
-Then under the assumption that the base FHE scheme (BFV) is IND-CPA secure, the ciphertexts $c \in \mathcal{C}$ remain IND-CPA secure throughout all operations in Hermes.
+\begin{lemma} Let $\mathcal{C}$ be the set of ciphertexts generated and manipulated by Hermes.
+Then under the assumption that the base FHE scheme (BFV) is IND-CPA secure, the ciphertext $c \in \mathcal{C}$ remains IND-CPA secure throughout all operations in Hermes. \end{lemma}

-\paragraph{Proof Sketch.} The proof proceeds by reduction.
+\begin{proof} The proof proceeds by reduction.
 Suppose there exists an adversary $\mathcal{A}_\text{Hermes}$ that can distinguish two ciphertexts $c_0, c_1 \in \mathcal{C}$ produced under Hermes’ operations with non-negligible advantage.
 Then we construct an adversary $\mathcal{A}_\text{BFV}$ that breaks IND-CPA security of the underlying BFV scheme.